alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/modern-image-formats-jxl-and-avif.md

 - Progressive decoding - the image can be rendered as it is downloaded.
 - Images with very high dimensions, because it supports sizes of over 1 billion x 1 billion pixels.
 AVIF supports images at most of 8K resolution (8193px x 4320px).

-### When should I use AVIF?
+## When should I use AVIF?

 AVIF is better for:

 - Images in Web pages, because most of the browsers support AVIF (88%), while only few browsers support JXL (9,5%).
 Data obtained from [caniuse](https://caniuse.com/avif) (01/26/2024).
 - Videos and animations, because it has excellent compression rates for them, over 90% in some cases.
 It's a great substitute for GIFs.

-### Compression and performance tests
+## Compression and performance tests

 The original image below is a JPEG of 8192x5464, file size 10.982kB.
 In JXL format (q=90), the size is 7.344kB.
 In AVIF (q=90), is 8.312kB.

 {% asset_img '2024_01_subway_escalators.jpg' 'Escalators in a subway station' %}

 The original GIF below has a file size of 3.174kB.
 In JXL format (q=90), the size is 2.558kB.
 In AVIF (q=90), is 79kB.
+Impressive!

-{% asset_img '2024_01_emilia_clarke.jpg' 'Emilia Clarke' %}
+{% asset_img '2024_01_emilia_clarke.gif' 'Emilia Clarke' %}

-This [GitHub repo](https://github.com/alexandrehtrb/jxl-avif-simple-benchmark) executes tests to compare compression rates and speeds of JXL and AVID.
+This [GitHub repo](https://github.com/alexandrehtrb/jxl-avif-simple-benchmark) executes tests to compare compression rates and speeds of JXL and AVIF.
 The comparison is not qualitative, nor scientific.
 The input images include:

 - Animated GIFs of high, medium and low complexity.
 - JPEG photographies of medium, high and very high resolution.